restless-dev/CineRooster/README.md

 \src\main\java\com\reviewrooster\CineRooster\CineRoosterApplication.java
 ```

-**Please do not forget to run the frontend code as well!The frontend repository is available in: https://github.com/restless-dev/CineRoosterFrontend**
+**Please do not forget to run the frontend code as well!
+The frontend repository is available in: https://github.com/restless-dev/CineRoosterFrontend**

 ## Stack